<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Maintenance-focused management with computer maintenance management system (CMMS)

-In this roundup, we’ve categorized the best facility management applications according to their strongest areas of functionality.
-If a tool fits into multiple categories, we've focused on the features that stand out the most.
+In this roundup, I’ve categorized the best facility management applications according to their strongest areas of functionality.
+If a tool fits into multiple categories, I’ve focused on the features that stand out the most.

 What is the best facility management software?